USACE‑SWD Modeling Techniques

 To turn off reach diversions or to use an alternative value, select a different request method on the water user or diversion object within the script that unregulates the system.
 The most likely choice would be the Periodic Diversion Request method which allows you to specify a periodic slot of diversion requests.
 A single value in the table would represent a scalar request.
 To undo this action, use the Set Method action to reselect the original method.
 The original table data will then be used.
 Alternatively, set the Diversion to a specified value.
 Use the Set Series Slot Values action to set the Diversion equal to a set of values for all timesteps in the run.
 To undo this action, add a Set Series Slot Flags action that changes all those slots zero diversion slots to have the O flag.
 On the next run, the values will be cleared and the values will be recomputed.
 This approach would be useful if you have diversions that are not periodic or scalar.

-In addition, in the Reservoir Diversions policy, you can divert water from one reservoir to another reservoir; see “Reservoir Diversions” for details.
+“Reservoir Diversions” for details.
 That Demand reservoir can limit the diversion from the supply reservoir.
 If the Demand reservoir is disabled and set to Pass Inflows, it will issue an error that it does not have an operating level.
 You should change the method on water user to not limit by reservoir level.

 Seepage Methods